-Dialectical Behavior Therapy (DBT) is a cognitive behavior therapy that threats clients mainly diagnosed with a borderline personality disorder (BPD).
+Dialectical Behavior Therapy (DBT) is a cognitive behavior therapy that treats clients mainly diagnosed with a borderline personality disorder (BPD).
 In several different independent scientific studies, DBT has proved to be effective.
 It is the best researched psychotherapeutic ambulant treatment program for BPD.

 ‘It’s not a suicide prevention program, it’s a life worth living program.’
 (Linehan)

 Elements of DBT

 - DBT skills training: behavioral skills are taught and practiced

 - Individual DBT therapy: focuses on strengthening the motivation of the client to apply the skills in daily life.

 - DBT telephone consultation: to support the client in applying the skills during a difficult situation.

 - Consultation team for DBT therapists: helps therapists to stay motivated and competent.

 Skills that clients learn

 - Mindfulness: balance the ’emotional mind’ and ‘rational mind’, in order to reach to the ‘wise mind’.

 - Interpersonal effectiveness: ask what someone needs, be able to say no, and be able to deal with interpersonal conflicts.

 - Emotion regulation: understand emotions, decrease emotional vulnerability and emotional suffering.

 - Distress tolerance: accepting of yourself and the situation on a non-judgmental manner.

 Target group – Borderline disorder

 A borderline personality disorder (BPD) is characterized by: a pattern of emotional instability, impulsive and reckless behavior, and interpersonal instability (having trouble with relationships and insecurity about life goals).
 However, DBT has been proven effective for a variety of other disorders, such as addiction, depression, PTSD and eating disorders.